-- whether the proposed legislation allowing contingency fees in Victoria will be assented to, and whether there will be a corresponding legislative response from the federal and other state governments;
+- seeing when and on what terms the first Group Costs Order (contingency fee) is made in Victoria, and whether there will be any legislative response on contingency fees from the federal and other state governments;

 1 Robert Johnston is a partner and Nicholas Briggs and Sara Gaertner are senior associates at Johnson Winter & Slattery.

 3 Civil Procedure (Representative Proceedings) Bill 2019 (WA).